 The angle of slope on the sides can vary considerably, from almost straight to almost wok-like.
-The more sloped, the smaller the flat cooking surface the skillet has.
+The more sloped, the smaller the flat cooking surface the frying pan has.
 There is no "best" design here; it's all in a cook's preferences and what she's trying to accomplish.

-Unofficially, you can include all sorts of pans in the "skillet" category: woks, crepe and omelet pans, even Dutch ovens.
-While they don't quite match the definition of a skillet, they can all be used for browning or searing, so we're including them here.
+Unofficially, you can include all sorts of pans in the "frying pan" category: woks, crepe and omelet pans, and yes, saute pans.
+While they don't quite match the definition of a frying pan, they can all be used for browning or searing, so we're including them here.

-We're using this wide definition because even though you can use a skillet for many different tasks, it isn't always the best choice.
-Depending on how you cook, you may want a handful of different skillet-type pans.
-How many and what type you need is really up to you.
+We're using this wide definition because even though you can use a frying pan for many different tasks, it isn't always the best choice.
+Depending on how you cook, you may want a few different kinds of frying pans, or pans like them.
+How many and what type you need is completely up to you.

-Skillets and saute pans can be used interchangeably, but a saute pan has the added functionality of wet heat cooking: The straight sides and lid make it more practical--and safer--for poaching, braising, and shallow deep frying than a skillet.
+Frying pans and saute pans can be used interchangeably, but a saute pan has the added functionality of wet heat cooking: The straight sides and lid make it more practical--and safer--for poaching, braising, and shallow deep frying than a skillet.
 It won't allow moisture to evaporate quite as well as a frying pan, but because the sides are shallow, evaporation will still occur at a decent rate.
 (Note: Evaporation is important to browning.)

-Furthermore, the sloped sides of a skillet allow you to use the sides as cooking surface (e.g., pushing food up the sides to control the amount of heat), while with a saute pan, you can't do this; you can only use the flat bottom for cooking.
+Furthermore, the sloped sides of a frying pan allow you to use the sides as cooking surface (e.g., pushing food up the sides to control the amount of heat), while with a saute pan, you can't do this; you can only use the flat bottom for cooking.

-Finally: most stove top burners work best with bottom diameters of 10 inches or less, which means that larger saute pans may not spread heat as well as their equivalent-sized skillets (which have smaller bottoms because of the sloped sides).
+Finally: most stove top burners work best with bottom diameters of 10 inches or less, which means that larger saute pans may not spread heat as well as their equivalent-sized frying pans (which have smaller bottoms because of the sloped sides).

-For these reasons, most people prefer a skillet, and use their saute pans only when they need to (like for wet heat cooking).
+For these reasons, a lot of people prefer a frying pan, and use their saute pan only when they need to (like for wet heat cooking).

-How Are Skillets Measured (And What Size Do I Need)?
+How Are Frying Pans Measured (And What Size Do I Need)?

-Skillets, woks, and crepe pans are measured by diameter, typically across the top rim.
-The most common skillet size to come with a set is 10-inch (25.4cm).
-While this is adequate for many needs, a 12-inch (30cm) skillet is much roomier and is easier to work with when cooking for more than one or two people, or if you like to make large batches for leftovers or meal prepping.
+Frying pans, woks, and crepe pans are measured by diameter, typically across the top rim.
+The most common frying pan sizes to come with a set is 8-inch and 10-inch.
+While a 10-inch is adequate for many needs, a 12-inch (30cm) frying pan is much roomier and is easier to work with when cooking for more than one or two people, or if you like to make large batches for leftovers or meal prepping.

-Saute pans, on the other hand, are measured by volume, usually quart or liter.
+Saute pans, on the other hand, are measured by volume, either quart or liter.
 They usually have their volume etched into the bottom for easy reference:

-Most other skillet-type pans--woks, crepe and omelet pans--are measured by diameter, like skillets, while Dutch ovens and sauce pans are measured by volume.
+Most other frying pan-type pans--woks, crepe and omelet pans--are measured by diameter, like frying pans, while Dutch ovens and sauce pans are measured by volume.

-For comparison shopping, a 3 quart saute pan is roughly equivalent to a 10-inch skillet, and a 5 quart saute pan is roughly equivalent to a 12-inch frying pan.
+For comparison, a 3 quart saute pan is roughly equivalent to a 10-inch frying pan, and a 5 quart saute pan is roughly equivalent to a 12-inch frying pan.
 A 4-quart saute pan will probably be the approximate size of a 10-inch frying pan, but with deeper sides.

 A 5 or 5.5 quart Dutch oven is an ideal size for many, with a cooking surface about the size of a 10-inch skillet but deep sides to stews, soups, and braises.

-You certainly don't need one of every type of skillet out there (there's a lot of overlap), but you probably need more than one if you're doing any kind of meal preparation for more than just yourself.
+You certainly don't need one of every type of frying pan out there (there's a lot of overlap), but you probably need more than one if you're doing any kind of meal preparation for more than just yourself.

-For example, you need a good all-purpose skillet large enough to cook for your family, plus a nonstick frying pan for eggs and fish.
-You may also want a smaller (8-inch) frying pan for side dishes and smaller meals, plus a nonstick skillet for eggs and fish.
+For example, you need a good all-purpose frying pan large enough to cook for your family, plus a nonstick frying pan for eggs and fish.
+You may also want a smaller (8-inch) frying pan for side dishes and other things--nonstick, clad stainless, or whatever you prefer.

 Alternatively, you may want a saute pan instead of a second frying pan; this adds some versatility to your stovetop cooking game.
-The nice thing about a saute pan is that its lid will often fit a skillet or two, too--so no need to buy an extra lid (unless you routinely use both pans at the same time).
+The nice thing about a saute pan is that its lid will often fit a frying pan or two, too--so no need to buy an extra lid (unless you routinely use both pans at the same time).

 There are a lot of options and combinations, any of which can work for you.

-So, this is the minimum skillets you might find in an average American kitchen:
+So, this is the minimum frying pans you might find in an average American kitchen:

-- 12-inch all purpose skillet (clad stainless, cast iron, or copper if you're really serious about it)
+- 12-inch all purpose frying pan (clad stainless, cast iron, or copper if you're a serious cook and can afford it)

-- 10-inch all-purpose skillet or saute pan for sides and smaller dishes (clad stainless, cast iron, or copper)
+- 10-inch all-purpose frying pan or saute pan for sides and smaller dishes (clad stainless, cast iron, or copper)

-- 8- or 10-inch nonstick skillet for eggs and fish (could also be cast iron or carbon steel if you're opposed to nonstick).
+- 8- or 10-inch nonstick frying pan for eggs and fish (could also be cast iron or carbon steel if you're opposed to nonstick).

 In addition, you might also find (depending on what people like to cook):

-- Extra large skillet or saute pan (for larger families and people who entertain a lot)
+- Extra large frying pan or saute pan (for larger families and people who entertain a lot)

-- Mini skillet(s)--4-inch (or so) skillets for tiny jobs and individual servings
+- Mini frying pan(s)--4-inch (or so) frying pans for tiny jobs and individual servings

 - Deep saute pan (great for deep frying, small batches of soups and stocks, for use as a large sauce pan, and general all-purpose versatility)